tranngoclam/ops-lab/001_scaling_containers/README.md

 ## Test

-> This test makes curl command to the server through the load balancer every second and print the response to console, which is the hostname of container.
+> This test makes curl command to the server through the load balancer every second and prints the response to console, which is the hostname of container.

 ```bash
 $ make test